-ISO calculates its value based on the difference between the total PV forecast and those resources that are in Groups 1 and 2.
+ISO calculates its value based on the difference between the total solar PV forecast and those resources that are in Groups 1 and 2.

-For long-term transmission planning studies including Generator interconnection studies, the solar PV will be modeled in the base cases to account for all three groups:
+For long term transmission planning studies including Generator interconnection studies, the solar PV will be modeled in the base cases to account for all three groups.

-PV as a capacity resource in FCM

-Settlement only Resources and Generators

-Behind-the-Meter PV

-The solar PV forecast only forecasts the PV values on a state-wide basis.
-However, within a state the PV does not grow uniformly, with some areas in the state having larger amounts of PV.
-To account for this locational variation of PV, the locational data of existing PV that is in-service as of the end of the previous year is utilized to obtain the percentage of PV that is in each dispatch zone.
-New England is divided into 19 dispatch zones and the percentage of PV in each dispatch zone as a percentage of total PV in the state is available.
+The solar PV forecast is only on a state-wide basis.
+However, within a state, the solar PV does not grow uniformly, with some areas in the state having larger amounts of solar PV.
+To account for this locational variation of solar PV, the locational data of existing PV that is in service as of the end of the previous year is utilized to obtain the percentage of PV that is in each dispatch zone.
+The New England Control Area is divided into 19 dispatch zones and the percentage of solar PV in each dispatch zone as a percentage of total PV in the state is available.
 This percentage is assumed to stay constant for future years to allocate future PV to the dispatch zones.
-The percentage of existing solar in each dispatch zone as of the end of each year that is used as a part of the Solar PV forecast is based on Distribution Owner interconnection data and the materials are located at:
+The percentage of existing solar in each dispatch zone as of the end of each year that is used as a part of the solar PV forecast is based on Distribution Owner interconnection data.

-http://www.iso-ne.com/system-planning/system-forecasting/distributed-generation-forecast

-As an example if the SEMA dispatch zone accounts for 20% of existing PV in Massachusetts, it will be assumed that 20% of any growth in PV as a part of the PV forecast will be in SEMA.
+As an example, if the SEMA dispatch zone accounts for 20% of existing solar PV in Massachusetts, it will be assumed that 20% of any growth in solar PV as a part of the forecast will be in SEMA.

-Once we have the solar PV data by dispatch zone the PV within the dispatch zone falls into three categories:
+Once we have the solar PV data by dispatch zone, the PV within the dispatch zone falls into three categories:

-Category 1 : Units greater than 5 MW:
+Category 1 : Facilities greater than or equal to 5 MW

-Location data available
+Locational data available

-Will be modeled as individual generators
+Will be modeled as aggregate generation representing the facility

-Category 2 : Units greater than 1 MW and less than 5 MW
+Category 2 : Facilities greater than or equal to 1 MW and less than 5 MW

-Location data available through the PPA notifications
+Locational data available through the PPA notifications

-Will be modeled as injections at specific locations – Negative loads similar to DR2.3.11
+Will be modeled as a single aggregate injections at specific locations (Negative loads similar to DR – See Section 2.3.11 for details)

-Category 3: Units below 1 MW
+Category 3: Facilities below 1 MW

-No location data available
+No locational data available

+Category 3 = Forecast – Category 1 – Category 2

-Will be modeled by spreading the MWs across the dispatch zone – Negative loads similar to DR and spread across the load zone/dispatch zone like DR is spread
+Will be modeled by spreading the MWs across the dispatch zone (Negative loads spread across the load zone/dispatch zone similar to how DR is spread)

-Load Levels at which PV will be modeled
+Load Levels at which Solar PV will be Modeled

-For shoulder, light and minimum load levels the ISO uses fixed load levels for studies based on historic data, which already includes the impacts of PV.
-Hence, no PV in Category 2 or 3 will be explicitly modeled in shoulder, light and minimum load cases.
-The Winter peak conditions are expected after sunset and hence no solar PV in Category 2 or 3 will be modeled for Winter peak cases.
-The only case where PV under Category 2 and 3 will be explicitly modeled is for Summer peak load conditions.
+For Intermediate, Light, and Minimum Load levels, the ISO uses fixed load levels for studies based on historic data, which already includes the impacts of solar PV.
+Hence, no PV in Category 2 or 3 will be explicitly modeled in Intermediate, Light, and Minimum Load cases.
+Solar PV under Category 1 will be modeled in all the cases.
+The specific output of the facility will vary dependent on the type of study.

+During Winter season, peak conditions are expected after sunset, and hence no solar PV in Category 2 or 3 will be modeled for Winter Peak Load cases.
+The only case where solar PV under Category 2 and 3 will be explicitly modeled is for Summer Peak Load conditions.

-PV under Category 1 will be modeled in all the cases.
+Solar PV under Category 1 will be modeled in all the cases.
 The specific output of the unit will vary dependent on the study.

 Adjustment for Losses